alinnman/celestial-navigation/maths/sphere-proof.2.md

 $\arctan(h) \approx h$ (when $h$ is small)

-From this we can deduce the approximation:
+From this, we can deduce the approximation:

 $d(h) \approx \sqrt{\frac{2}{R}} \times \sqrt{h}$

-From this we get the dip in arcminutes:
+From this, we get the dip in arcminutes:

 $d_{\text{am}}(h) \approx \sqrt{\frac{2}{R}} \times \frac{180}{\pi}
 \times 60 \times \sqrt{h}$